STAFF

 Credential at Fresno-Pacific University.

-In 1999, an unknown disease
+In 1999, an

-becoming involved with COVE, Margaret was and educator,
+Prior to becoming involved with COVE, Margaret was and educator,

 teacher trainer, and administrator in Merced County Schools.